Leading Efforts to Power the Future

 PacifiCorp owns and operates one of the largest privately held transmission systems in the U.S. Our goal is to provide efficient, low cost and reliable transmission services to all users of the system.

 The company assures reliability by maintaining strong operational, maintenance, and compliance programs including operating redundant control centers in Portland and Salt Lake City.

 PacifiCorp’s transmission system is managed by Pacific Power and markets transmission services using an Open Access Same-Time Information System (OASIS).
 PacifiCorp provides potential customers information about obtaining generation interconnection services and/or transmission services under its Open Access Transmission Tariff.
 More information on transmission services »

 Transmission Projects & Energy Gateway

-PacifiCorp Transmission is leading an ambitious, $6 billion-plus investment plan to expand the transmission system in the West.
+PacifiCorp is leading an ambitious, $6 billion-plus investment plan to expand the transmission system in the West.
 PacifiCorp continues to permit and construct needed transmission additions, including the Energy Gateway projects that are slated to add 2,000 miles of transmission lines across the West.
 View current projects »

 The EIM leverages the growing diversity of renewable resources, flexible backup resources and demand using advanced technology to keep energy supply affordable and reliable.
 The new market is attracting additional participants and has the benefit of increasing benefits for all customers as diversity increases.